1. Molecular characteristics of Boc-Oxyma:

 (2) Stereoselective regulation: Taking the synthesis experiment of tripeptide as an example,

-Boc-Oxyma not only has efficient coupling ability but also excels in the control of stereostructure.
-In the comparative experiment of racemization of tripeptide synthesis, Boc-Oxyma performed outstandingly, and no racemization phenomenon was detected.
+Boc-Oxyma not only has an efficient coupling ability but also excels in controlling the stereostructure.
+In the comparative experiment on the racemization of tripeptide synthesis, Boc-Oxyma performed outstandingly, with no racemization phenomenon detected.
 See Table 1 below for details:

 Table 1 Racemization comparison test